 The definition for EOS presented here was chosen as the most practical and clear approach for communication between suppliers and users of electronic devices.
-It is important to note that in the broader electronics industry, the term "EOS" will continue be used in other ways and this must be taken into account especially in communications with failure analysis engineers:
+It is important to note that, in the broader electronics industry, the term EOS will continue be used in other ways, and this must be taken into account especially in communications with failure analysis engineers:

-1. Failure analysis engineers are likely to assign, some would say prematurely, the term EOS to any visible damage that appears to have been the result of excessive voltage or current.
+Failure analysis engineers are likely to assign (some would say prematurely) the term EOS to any visible damage that appears to have been the result of excessive voltage or current.
 These assignments are often based on experience and may often be correct.
-However, the FA engineer often makes this assignment

-- without knowledge of the maximum limits of operation, nor any information on the real world electrical event, and therefore does not know whether the device experienced EOS, per the chosen definition, or if it was a defective device that failed under a stress within the operating limits. - 2.
-The FA engineer may argue that any device that is charred, burned or partially vaporized very likely has been "overstressed".
-There will continue to be a large community of FA engineers who will use "EOS" this way in spite of attempts here to drive towards a common language.
-An alternate term for the initial physical FA observation has been proposed.
-The term "electrically induced physical damage" (EIPD) is used in the white paper as the term that should be used by FA engineers when no clear communication has been completed with the customer as to possible root causes of the damage.
-The definition of EIPD is: damage to an integrated circuit due to electrical/thermal stress beyond the level which the materials could sustain.
-This can be melting of silicon, fusing of metal interconnects, thermal damage to package material, fusing of bond wires and other damage caused by excess current or voltage.
+However, the failure analysis engineer often makes this assignment without knowledge of the maximum limits of operation, nor any information on the real world electrical event, and therefore does not know whether the device experienced EOS, per the chosen definition, or if it was a defective device that failed under a stress within the operating limits.

+The failure analysis engineer may argue that any device that is charred, burned or partially vaporized has very likely been overstressed.
+There will continue to be a large community of engineers who will use the term EOS this way despite attempts here to drive towards a common language.
+An alternate term for the initial physical failure analysis observation has been proposed.
+The term electrically induced physical damage (EIPD) is used in the White Paper as the term that should be used by failure analysis engineers when no clear communication has been completed with the customer as to possible root causes of the damage.
+The definition of EIPD is:

+"Damage to an integrated circuit due to electrical/ thermal stress beyond the level which the materials could sustain.
+This can be melting of silicon, fusing of metal interconnects, thermal damage to package material, fusing of bond wires and other damage caused by excess current or voltage."

 EIPD is recommended to be used when it has not yet been determined if a unit experienced an EOS event by the definition above.
 That determination can only be made after the supplier and customer have worked together to investigate root causes.